MCPSecBench: A Systematic Security Benchmark and Playground for Testing Model Context Protocols: Related Work

 \section{Related Work}

-\textbf{MCP Benchmarks.} Recently, a number of MCP-related benchmarks have been proposed for different purposes.
-To name a few, MCPWorld~\cite{yan2025mcpworld} provides a framework for verifying task completion by LLM-powered computer use agents (CUA) with GUI support, benchmarking next-generation CUAs that can leverage multiple external tools.
-MCIP-Bench~\cite{jing2025mcip} focuses on modeling security risks arising from user interactions, exploring a specific attack surface of MCP.
-SafeMCP~\cite{fang2025we} evaluates third-party attacks introduced by MCP services, revealing that malicious MCP service providers can exploit the MCP ecosystem.
+\textbf{MCP Benchmarks.} Recently, several benchmarks have emerged to evaluate diverse aspects of the MCP ecosystem.
+On the functional side, MCPWorld~\cite{yan2025mcpworld} provides a framework for verifying task completion by LLM-powered Computer Use Agents (CUAs) with GUI support, benchmarking next-generation agents that leverage external tools.
+In the security domain, MCIP~\cite{jing2025mcip} models risks arising from user interactions to map specific attack surfaces, while SafeMCP~\cite{fang2025we} evaluates threats introduced by third-party services, revealing how malicious providers can exploit the broader ecosystem.

 \textbf{MCP Security.} Research on security for MCP-powered systems has also grown rapidly, with efforts targeting the introduction, mitigation, and detection of attacks.
 MCP Safety Audit~\cite{radosevich2025mcp} explores a broad spectrum of attacks, including command execution and credential theft, while Song et al.~\cite{song2025beyond} identify four distinct attack categories.
-MCP Guardian~\cite{kumar2025mcp} strengthens MCP by implementing user authentication, rate limiting, and Web Application Firewall (WAF) protections to mitigate attacks.
+MCP Guardian~\cite{kumar2025mcp} fortifies the MCP framework by implementing user authentication, rate limiting, and Web Application Firewall (WAF) protections.
+Its successor, MCP-Guard~\cite{xing2026}, adds runtime semantic inspection to mitigate complex attacks.
 ETDI~\cite{bhatt2025etdi} focuses on countering tool squatting and rug pull attacks using OAuth-enhanced tool definitions and policy-based access control.
-Li et al.~\cite{li2025we} address static security analysis of MCP server source code through systematic API resource classification and static analysis.
-In addition, some companies, such as Invariant Labs and Tencent, are deploying security scanners specifically designed to detect MCP-based vulnerabilities in agentic systems~\cite{mcp-scan, AI-Infra-Guard}.
+Li et al.~\cite{li2025we} advance the static security analysis of MCP server source code by employing systematic API resource classification.
+Additionally, industry leaders such as Invariant Labs and Tencent have deployed specialized scanners to detect MCP-specific vulnerabilities in agentic systems~\cite{mcp-scan,AI-Infra-Guard}

-\textbf{Comparison with \name.} Previous studies have revealed significant security risks in MCP-powered agent systems and proposed a range of mitigation strategies.
-However, most existing work focuses primarily on server-side attacks and relies on proprietary MCP hosts, which limits comparability and the breadth of evaluation.
-As summarized in Table~\ref{tab:comparison}, only MCIP-Bench~\cite{jing2025mcip} evaluates both server-side and client-side attack surfaces.
-Most related studies test fewer than three attack types, with the exception of MCIP-Bench, which examines ten types due to its different classification.
-While over half of the studies provide benchmarks, their testing environments vary substantially in terms of MCP hosts and evaluation scenarios, further impeding meaningful cross-study comparison.
-In contrast, our work introduces a framework that systematically examines all four major attack surfaces of MCP—including servers, user interactions, clients, and transport mechanisms.